oninsomnus/PersonalExercises/README.md

 # PersonalExercises
-Mobile application with exercises schedule
+Mobile application with exercises schedule build using Java